markonorth2/community/README.md

 # COMMUNITY

 Community is the platform for consumers to help one another.
 We will help increase transparency and quality of services provided by businesses all around the world.

+GIVE POWER TO CUSTOMERS

 ## Founders